How to CC and BCC for Email Composer

 After adding everyone, click CC or BCC again to close them.
 Your choices are saved and each field you've added recipients in will be highlighted in blue.

-When you get an email with CC or BCC people, you can click "reply all" to answer everyone.
+📌NOTE: When you get an email with CC or BCC people, you can click "reply all" to answer everyone.
 But remember, you can't take out CC or BCC people in the middle of a conversation.
-Now you know how to use CC and BCC to email different people.
-It helps you share information and keep some things private when needed.
-Enjoy your improved email experience